 Sure, some considerations need to be addressed, but we planned our trip on the fly.

 Have you been to the Disney Parks during the holiday season?
-What tips would you add to visiting Disneyland?
+What tips would you add to enjoy a Christmas at Disneyland trip?

 Patty Holliday is a Marvel loving, Disney obsessed wife, and mother of four.
 She’s a travel agent specializing in Disney & Universal vacations- and loves a candid confession.
 Find her in Virginia (or anywhere frequent flyer miles or her trusty minivan takes her.)